 In 2024, Mosquito Control released their first single, “Electric Shock!” receiving over 20k streams on Spotify, as well as high praise from the indie press.
-The breakout music video technique, which featured the 1930’s Sci-fi horror “Frankenstein” and “Bride of Frankenstein’ exposed an innovative avenue for artists to consider with low budgets.
+The breakout music video technique, dubbed “Vintage Movie Collage,” featured the 1930’s Sci-fi horror’s “Frankenstein” and “Bride of Frankenstein” introducing a new means of storytelling by recycling public domain films.
 The follow up singles, “The Pendulum” and “Negative Space” concluded MCM’s first Ep, “Side 1” with music videos highlighting the 1960’s cult classics “Carnival of Souls” and “The Last Man on Earth.”

 In 1994, while managing a Public Storage facility in Van Nuys.
 CA, Tim Ganard met Bruce Bouilliet building his first recording studio.
 At that time, Bruce was placing aside his own bands, Racer-X and The Scream to focus on his engineering skills.
 Over the next few years, Bruce produced and recorded many local artists including Tim’s band “Wingnut Supreme” landing them an indie deal in 1995 with T.O.N.
 Records Hollywood.
 His band toured the US via William Morris Agency in support of their single “Status Quo,” playing with Sick of it All, Unsane, Bloodlet and Speedealer as well as showcasing SXSW in 1997.